michaelti/michaelti.ca/src/collections/_posts/2020-04-21-Dark-mode-images-with-manual-toggle-switch.md

 }
 ```

-## Final Complete Demo

 <iframe class="iframe-demo" height="300" scrolling="no" title="Native Dark Mode images w/ manual switch (Complete)" src="https://codepen.io/michaelti/embed/ExVjMPr?height=300&theme-id=default&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true" loading="lazy"></iframe>

 ## Caveats

-This method currently doesn't account for sources with multiple media conditions, i.e. `<source media="(prefers-color-scheme: dark) and (max-width: 900px)">`.
+This method doesn't currently account for sources with multiple media conditions, i.e. `<source media="(prefers-color-scheme: dark) and (max-width: 900px)">`.
 To specify sizes, you may use [srcset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture#The_srcset_attribute "MDN - The picture element") instead.

-If that's a dealbreaker, you could amend the script to do some fancy string replacement instead of removing the whole media attribute at the cloning step.
+If that's a dealbreaker, you could amend the script to do some fancy string replacement instead of removing the whole `media` attribute at the cloning step.

-For browser support, see [Can I use: DOM manipulation convenience methods](https://caniuse.com/#feat=dom-manip-convenience).
-TL;DR: all the modern ones including Edge 17+.
-This could be expanded trivially by using ES5 syntax and a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/prepend#Polyfill "MDN - ParentNode.prepend()") for ParentNode.prepend().
+As for [browser support](https://caniuse.com/#feat=dom-manip-convenience "Can I use: DOM manipulation convenience methods"): all the modern ones including Edge 17+.
+This could be expanded lots by using ES5 syntax and a [polyfill](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/prepend#Polyfill "MDN - ParentNode.prepend()") for ParentNode.prepend().

 ## Nighthawks rejoice!

-In just 13 lines of JavaScript, we wrote a function to override the preferred colour scheme for all of the native light and dark mode images on a page.
+In just 13 lines of JavaScript, we wrote a function to override the preferred colour scheme for all of the native automatic light and dark mode images on a page.

-Integrate this with the manual toggle switch on your website or app, and your users will always be served the right themed images – day 🌞 or night 🌚.
+Integrate this with the manual toggle switch on your website or app, and your users will always be served the right themed images – day 🌞 and night 🌚.